CaioQuirinoMedeiros/react-native-currency-input/README.md

 ## Props

-This component uses the same props as [<TextInput/>](https://facebook.github.io/react-native/docs/textinput.html).
-Below are additional props for this component:
+This component uses the same props as [`<TextInput/>`](https://facebook.github.io/react-native/docs/textinput.html).
+Below are the additional props for this component:

 | Prop                 | Type     | Default | Description                                                                                                                                   |
 | -------------------- | -------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------- |